 The order block can have several different effects:

 • The presence of a buy wall effectively sets the lower limit for price movement, especially if the cryptocurrency is thinly traded.
-It takes a large amount of more ordinarily sized sell orders to exhaust the supply of buy orders at the buy wall’s chosen price.
+It takes a large number of more ordinarily sized sell orders to exhaust the supply of buy orders at the buy wall's chosen price.

 • The buy wall may also drive trading volumes higher simply because sellers can see that there is a lot of buying interest in that digital coin.
 Again, this tactic works best on crypto names with limited liquidity.

 • The same investor(s) could also set up a sell wall (see below) at a comfortable distance from the buy wall, creating the illusion that the market for that cryptocurrency is more vibrant than it really is.
+At-a-glance perceptions can be powerful, even if the wall is actually just a thin veneer in a mostly empty order book.

 What is a sell wall?